ormeiry/App-Git-User/README.md

 ### For this project I used:

-React,

-React Hooks,
+- React with hooks.

-React Router,
+- React Router.

-Context API,
+- Context API.

-GitHub API using axios,
+- GitHub API using axios

-CSS, Font Awesome.
+- CSS, Font Awesome.

 There is a link attached above.